 With cutting-edge tech comes new requirements for the unsung heroes of software and mobile applications: testing and QA specialists.
 These are the trends that will affect the industry and discipline of testing.
-From chatbots to foldable phones, things are at precipice of a new reality.
+Keep reading to learn more.

 It’s been long predicted that AI and machine learning will make software testing better, faster, and cheaper.
 However, every shift takes time.
 We predict that in the next year, we will see AI and ML impact and improve the discipline of software testing and test automation like never before.

 As artificial intelligence becomes a more integral part of test creation, execution, and automation, the type of skills required will shift.
 Software testing job requirements will start to include more data and analytics experience.
 Education in data science and deep learning will now be a key part of the software testing role.